Fragmentation of fully heavy tetraquarks: The TQ4Q1.1 functions as a case study: Data availability

 \section{Data availability}

-The {\tt TQ4Q1.1} fragmentation functions for fully heavy tetraquarks $\TQQ(J^{PC})$~\cite{Celiberto:2025_TQ4Q11} are available at: \url{https://github.com/FGCeliberto/Collinear_FFs/}.
-For convenience, only the central values are provided.
-As the FFs scale linearly with the LDME (see Eqs.~\eqref{TQQ_FF_initial-scale}), there is no need to provide separate error sets: users can straightforwardly rescale the FFs by varying the LDME within the uncertainty range specified in Tables~\ref{tab:T4c_LDMEs} and~\ref{tab:T4b_LDMEs}.
+The data that support the findings of this article are openly available~\cite{Celiberto:2025_TQ4Q11}.
+The {\tt TQ4Q1.1} fragmentation [functions for fully heavy tetraquarks $\TQQ(J^{PC})$~\cite{Celiberto:2025_TQ4Q11} are available at: ~\cite{Celiberto:2025_TQ4Q11_url}.
+For convenience, we provide three replica sets that encode perturbative fragmentation-scale MHOUs (F-MHOUs): replica~0 corresponds to the central input without variations, while replica~1 and replica~2 implement, respectively, a variation of the evolution-ready scale $Q_0$ to one half and to twice its central value, $4m_Q$.
+As the functions scale linearly with the LDME (see Eqs.~\eqref{TQQ_FF_initial-scale}), there is no need to provide separate error sets; users can straightforwardly rescale the FFs by varying the LDME within the uncertainty range specified in Tables~\ref{tab:T4c_LDMEs} and~\ref{tab:T4b_LDMEs}.
+This setup allows users to consistently disentangle perturbative and nonperturbative sources of uncertainty.

+To further support reproducibility and independent verification, we provide a stand-alone \textsc{Mathematica} notebook, extracted from our internal {\symJethad} codebase~\cite{Celiberto:2020wpk,Celiberto:2022rfj,Celiberto:2023fzz,Celiberto:2024mrq,Celiberto:2024swu} and containing symbolic expressions for all short-distance coefficients as implemented in this work.
+This self-contained notebook requires no external dependencies and can be directly used for numerical testing or symbolic manipulation.
+It is available as Supplemental Material~\cite{Celiberto:2025_TQ4Q11_CaseStudy_suppl} and hosted in the same GitHub repository as the {\tt TQ4Q1.1} FF grids.

 \onecolumngrid

 \counterwithin*{equation}{section} \theequation{\thesection\arabic{equation}}

 \hypertarget{app:A}{